 See more on the video!

-The next steps in the sunroom are installing a mini split (we are getting a quote on that today) and then installing some safety upgrades.
+Now, we are ready for the mini split and some safety upgrades.
 After that, boom… it’s going to be a fun space to work in (and decorate)!

 PIN FOR LATER: How to Paint a Sunroom